 - Expenses: 0.08%

 Thanks to a lack of active management, VHYAX is one of the cheapest dividend investing strategies on offer.
-With an expense ratio of just 0.08% – or just $8 on a $10,000 investment – and a current yield well north of 3%, Vanguard has found a potent combination of low cost and solid return.
+With an expense ratio of just 0.08% – or just $8 on a $10,000 investment – and a current yield well north of 3%, this Vanguard mutual fund has found a potent combination of low cost and solid return.

 Since VHYAX targets big names that are slower-growing but higher-yielding, it might lag behind more growth-oriented funds in bull markets.
 But the strategy holds up well during flat periods and downturns.
 This mutual fund only began trading in 2019, but its exchange-traded version improved by more than 10% on a total-return basis (price plus dividends) in 2011, while the S&P 500 delivered a 2% total return on flat price performance.